Journal

 • Is trajectory improving materially?

-• Was support window real and bounded?
+• Was the support window real and bounded?

-• What is risk of further delay?
+• What is the risk of further delay?

 • Who owns transition continuity?